Grayson Allen NBA Playoffs Player Props: Bucks vs. Heat

 - Allen is responsible for taking 7.5% of his team's field goal attempts this season with 7.7 per game.

-- Allen is averaging 5.1 three-point field goal attempts per game this season, which is 11.1% of his team's tries from beyond the arc.
+- He's put up 5.1 threes per game, or 11.1% of his team's shots from beyond the arc this season.

 - Allen's opponents, the Heat, have one of the NBA's slowest tempos with 99.2 possessions per game, while his Bucks rank 12th in possessions per game with 102.4.

-- Conceding 109.8 points per contest, the Heat are the second-ranked squad in the league defensively.

-- On the glass, the Heat are ranked sixth in the NBA, giving up 41.9 rebounds per contest.
+- The Heat are the second-best defensive team in the NBA, allowing 109.8 points per contest.

-- The Heat are the 14th-ranked squad in the NBA, allowing 25.6 assists per game.
+- The Heat are the 14th-ranked team in the league, allowing 25.6 assists per game.

-- The Heat are the 28th-ranked squad in the league at allowing threes, giving up 13.1 made 3-pointers per game.
+- In terms of 3-pointers, the Heat are ranked 28th in the NBA, allowing 13.1 makes per game.

 Grayson Allen vs. the Heat